 Refer to QDS documentation to understand how to write custom Presto configurations in QDS.

 Apart from configuring file-based authentication, Presto should also be configured to use HTTPS, as HTTP is not secure enough to transmit passwords over wire.
 Hence, Presto clients allow the transmission of passwords only when communicating over HTTPS.
-Usually, enabling HTTPS requires users to create certificates and configuring nodes to use them as mentioned in ldap documentation.
+Usually, enabling HTTPS requires users to create certificates and configure nodes to use them as mentioned in LDAP documentation.
 However, QDS users just need to contact [email protected] to enable HTTPS for their clusters, and Qubole takes care of generating certificates, setting up Presto to use them, etc.

 Generating a Password File

-The password file containing username:password pairs is generated using standard htpasswd utility, which uses the following syntax:
+The password file containing username:password pairs is generated using the standard htpasswd utility, which uses the following syntax:

 - Generate MD5 encrypted passwords using `htpasswd -n <UserName>`

 - SHA1: Generate SHA1 encrypted passwords using `htpasswd -n -s <UserName>`

 - BCrypt: Generate bcrypt-based password using `htpasswd -n -B <UserName>`

 - Generate Crypt algorithm-based password using `htpasswd -n -d <UserName>`